alessandromagrini/caretAddOn/README.md

 It is conceived to be used by students of my academic teachings on supervised learning.

 New models:
-- `loglm_mean`: linear regression on log transformed response variable, prediction through expected value
+- `loglm_mean`: linear regression on log transformed response variable, with prediction made through the conditional expected value
-- `loglm_median`: linear regression on log transformed response variable, prediction through median
+- `loglm_median`: linear regression on log transformed response variable, with prediction made through the conditional median
-- `svm_radial`: support vector machines/regression with radial kernel
+- `svm_radial`: support vector machine/regression with radial kernel

 New custom summaries:
 - `customSummaryClass`: summary for classification tasks, including AUC and optimized specificity/sensitivity in case of class unbalance